Timothy Seow: Early life

 Timothy Seow was born and raised in Singapore.
 He was trained at Oxford Brookes University, London and during his travels was inspired by the architecture of San Francisco and Vancouver.
 When Seow later left his 30-year practice to join CPG Consultants, presently known as International Design Studio (IDS Studio) in 2003, he created quite a stir among his peers.
 Yet he claims this decision as the best move he has made in his career.
 IDS Studio is a large organisation with international exposure and offices in China, India, Vietnam, Philippines, Australia, and the Middle East.

 Career

 Seow has been creating iconic development not only in Singapore but also abroad.
 Seow and his team have proposed refreshing design ideas and concepts for an abundance of high profile projects, winning numerous local and overseas awards in the process which made him prominent in this industry.
 He is involved in every project which is undertaken by IDS, helping to define and determine how the projects can accomplish more than was required in the design brief.

-He has been featured in several magazines and newspapers including The Business Times (Singapore), The Edge, Home & Décor, Home & Apartment Trends and the Sentosa Cove.
+He has been featured in several magazines and newspapers including The Business Times, The Edge, Home & Décor, Home & Apartment Trends and the Sentosa Cove.
 He appeared in the World Architecture magazine for his designs in Philippines, Malaysia and Singapore.